Neo4j on a dedicated machine (Docker)

 Overview

 In a standard installation, the Neo4j database runs in a container alongside the other imaging-viewer services on the same machine.
-From 3.6.4-funcrel you can instead split the imaging-viewer component so that Neo4j runs on its own dedicated machine, separate from other imaging-viewer services.
+From 3.6.4-funcrel you can instead split the imaging-viewer component so that Neo4j runs on its own dedicated machine, separate from the other imaging-viewer services.

 When to use this: